Linfee/supervim/readme.md

 This is a cool vim configuration, work on MacOS, Linux and Windows, thouth Windows is not recommended.

-In theory, it should work fine on both neovim(0.3+) and vim(8.0+), but recently, I use neovim most of my time, and supervim on vim is not fully tested.
-So, supervim on neovim is recommended.
+It should work fine on both neovim(0.3+) and vim(8.0+), but I use neovim most of my time, supervim on vim is not fully tested.

 ## Screenshots: